Compliance

 Whistleblowing Workflow

-In October 2023, the Company and ENEOS’s internal whistleblower contact was replaced with a centralized whistleblower contact operated by an external company specializing in these services.
-Outsourcing whistleblowing operations enables faster response and improved convenience for users, while also enabling us to maintain the quality of our operations.
-This structure facilitates appropriate response by allowing users to identify themselves or remain anonymous and depending on the case, enabling whistleblowing through contact points established at each ENEOS Group company.
-We have also introduced whistleblower systems, including some with multilingual capabilities, for overseas subsidiaries where we have ownership of more than 50%.
+In October 2023, the Company’s and ENEOS’s internal whistleblower contact was replaced with a centralized whistleblower contact operated by an external company specializing in these services, enabling faster response and improved convenience for users, while also enabling us to maintain the quality of our operations.
+This structure facilitates appropriate response by allowing users to identify themselves or remain anonymous and enabling whistleblowing as appropriate to each case through contact points established at each Group company.
+In addition, we have introduced whistleblower systems, including some with multilingual capabilities, at overseas subsidiaries where we have ownership of more than 50%.

 Based on internal regulations, when whistleblowing is received, the content is reported to the relevant officers, including the chairman and CEO, and an investigation is launched under the responsibility of the general manager of the Legal & Corporate Affairs Department.
 The investigation results and any necessary corrective and recurrence prevention measures are reported to the officers.
 Individuals who identify themselves when conducting whistleblowing are also informed of the investigation results.